 - Smoothie (a good thermos will keep it cold)

 - Chili (put in a piece of cornbread to go with!)

 - Spaghetti and meatballs

-- Energy balls (chocolate peanut butter, trail mix, blueberry coconut, or pumpkin)
+- Energy balls (monster cookie, raspberry white chocolate, chocolate peanut butter, trail mix, blueberry coconut, or pumpkin)

 - Graham crackers

 - Muffin (healthy pumpkin, healthy banana, zucchini, or blueberry)